Esri/arcgis-maps-sdk-toolkit-qt/README.md

 - OverviewMap Control - an overview map control.
 - StyleToolbar Control - a way to style your toolbars and buttons they way you want.
 - SearchBox Control - allows you to search the map content for addresses and places.
+- Callout Control - a view for displaying information at a geographic location on the map.

 ## Instructions